Smith Act: Right-wingers

+President Roosevelt especially wanted to take legal action against several prominent pre-war critics on both on the left and right such as Charles Lindbergh and the so-called "McCormick-Patterson axis" of Robert R. McCormick of the Chicago Daily Tribune, and the president's former allies Joseph Medill Patterson of the New York Daily News and his sister Cissy Patterson of the Washington Times-Herald in disdain.
+Although the four had rallied to the war effort after Pearl Harbor, Roosevelt repeatedly pressed Attorney General Biddle to investigate them.
+Partly to appease Roosevelt, Biddle began a series of prosecutions of lesser-known individuals.
+These culminated in the Sedition Trial of 1944.
+Historian Leo P. Ribuffo coined the term "Brown Scare" to cover the events leading up to the trial.

 Washington 1944

-Thirty prominent individuals were indicted in Washington, D.C., in July 1942, accused of violations of the Smith Act, in what became the largest sedition trial in the US.
-After delays while the government amended the charges and struggled to construct its case, the trial, expanded to 33 defendants, began on April 17, 1944.
+Twenty-eight prominent individuals (mostly members of Congress) were indicted in Washington, D.C., in July 1942, accused of violations of the Smith Act, in what became the largest sedition trial in the US.
+The government expanded the list of defendants, indicting 42 people.
+After delays while the government amended the charges and struggled to construct its case, the trial, now expanded to 30 defendants, began on April 17, 1944.
 The defendants were a heterogeneous group that held either isolationist or pro-fascist views.
 In the case of United States v.
-McWilliams named after Joe McWilliams, the prosecutor, O. John Rogge, hoped to prove they were Nazi propaganda agents by demonstrating the similarity between their statements and enemy propaganda.
+McWilliams (named after Joe McWilliams), the prosecutor, O. John Rogge, hoped to prove they were Nazi propaganda agents by demonstrating the similarity between their statements and enemy propaganda.
 The weakness of the government's case, combined with the trial's slow progress in the face of disruption by the defendants, led the press to lose interest.
 A mistrial was declared on November 29, 1944, following the death of the trial judge, Edward C. Eicher.
-Among the defendants were: George Sylvester Viereck, Lawrence Dennis, Elizabeth Dilling, William Dudley Pelley, Joe McWilliams, Robert Edward Edmondson, James True, Gerald Winrod, William Griffin, Prescott Freese Dennett, and in absentia Ulrich Fleischhauer.
+Among the defendants were: George Sylvester Viereck, Lawrence Dennis, Elizabeth Dilling, William Dudley Pelley, Joe McWilliams, Robert Edward Edmondson, James True, Gerald Winrod, William Griffin, Prescott Freese Dennett, German American Bund leaders Gerhard Kunze, August Klapprott, and Herman Schwinn, and in absentia, Ulrich Fleischhauer.
 Defendant Lawrence Dennis mocked the affair by subtitling his account of the trial The Great Sedition Trial of 1944.

 Only Rogge wanted to retry the case to "stop the spread of racial and religious intolerance."
 Supreme Court decisions since the 1942 indictments made convictions appear ever more unlikely.
 Roger Baldwin of the ACLU campaigned against renewing the prosecutions, securing the endorsement of many of the defendants' ideological opponents, including the American Jewish Committee, while the CPUSA held out for prosecuting them all to the limit.
 Tom Clark, Biddle's replacement as Attorney General in the Truman administration, vacillated about the case.
 In October 1946, he fired Rogge in a public dispute about publicizing DOJ information about right-wing activities.
 With the end of World War II, attention turned from the defeated ideologies of the Axis powers to the threat of Communism, and in December 1946 the government had the charges dismissed.